Special points on intersections of hypersurfaces: Background

-This operation reflects the underlying combinatorics of a geometric process on the polynomials defining a given variety, to be described presently.
-We next recall Fano varieties of linear subspaces and polar cones.
-We refer the reader to \cite[Section 3]{GGW2025} in which the classical notion of polar cones (see \cite{Bertini1923} and \cite[Ch.~1, \S Historical Notes]{Dolgachev2012}) and iterated constructions appearing in \cites{Sutherland2021, HeberleSutherland2023} are reconciled with the contemporary perspective of Fano varieties.
+We next recall the fundamentals of polar cones.
+We refer the reader to \cite[Section 3]{GGW2025} in which the classical notion of polar cones (see \cite{Bertini1923} and \cite[Ch.~1, \S~Historical Notes]{Dolgachev2012}) and iterated constructions appearing in \cite{Sutherland2021, HS2023} are cast in terms of varieties of $j$-planes.

-Firstly, recall that the {\em Fano variety of $j$-planes on $X \subseteq \Pb^N$}, denoted $\mcf(j,X)$, is the subvariety of the Grassmannian $\grass(j,\Pb^N)$ of all $j$-planes contained in $X$, i.e.
+Firstly, recall that the \emph{Fano variety of $j$-planes on $X \subseteq \Pb^N$}, denoted $\mcf(j,X)$, is the subvariety of the Grassmannian $\grass(j,\Pb^N)$ of all $j$-planes contained in $X$, i.e.

+To avoid confusion with the standard notion of ``Fano varieties''---i.e., complete varieties with ample anticanonical bundle---we refer to $\mcf(j,X)$ as simply the ``variety of $j$-planes on $X$'' henceforth.